ryantate/wall-by-date/README.markdown

 View old Facebok Wall posts without clicking "Older posts" over and over.

-By Ryan Tate, <ryantate@ryantate.com>

 INSTALL
 -------

-Copy the code in wall-by-date.bookmarklet and add to your web browser bookmarks.
+Copy the code in wall\_by\_date.bookmarklet and add to your web browser bookmarks.

 Or, visit <http://ryantate.com/facebook> and drag the "Wall by date" bookmark to your browser's bookmark bar.